TribeWeb/tribesite/content/projects/quirks-when-setting-up-a-nuxt-website.md

 ## better-sqlite3: Could not locate bindings file

-pnpm 10.4.0 introduced a new feature - postinstall scripts of dependencies are ignored by default.
+Pnpm 10.4.0 introduced a new feature - postinstall scripts of dependencies are ignored by default.
 Unfortuately this causes builds to fail when using the github CI workflow as set up by NuxtHub.
 Local builds appear to be unaffected.

 - https://github.com/pnpm/pnpm/issues/9073#issuecomment-2649312658
 - https://github.com/pnpm/pnpm/issues/9045#issuecomment-2637610205